appuio/docs/services/01_introduction.rst

 * TODO: describe structure in more detail?

 This documentation is structured such that we first make sure that you know of the most relevant topics and prerequisites for following along later on.
-The chapter about **General Concepts** provides a short motivation for very relevant concepts like Docker and OpenShift and guides you to useful resources if you need to deepen your knowledge about those topics.
+The chapter about **General Concepts** provides a short motivation for concepts like Docker and OpenShift and guides you to useful resources if you need to deepen your knowledge about those topics.

 The following chapters will each describe one of our services more in depth.
-We will go into how how a continuous integration might be built and how the respective service might be packaged for OpenShift, as well as several more advanced topics.
+We will go into how how a continuous integration pipeline might be built and how the respective service might be packaged for OpenShift, as well as several more advanced topics.
 We generally try to account for best practices like the `12-Factor App <https://12factor.net>`_.

 Where you can find the sources